Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 A settlement can construct any building of it's own tier or lower.
 The first time any building has downtime spent building it, that character must pay the full listed cost of its construction.
 No further payment is required to continue construction.

 Settlement buildings can also be destroyed.
-Doing so incurs a cost in gold and downtimes equal to 1/4th the building's original cost (minimum 1 downtime rounded up, minimum 125gp rounded up to nearest 5gp increment).
+Doing so incurs a cost in gold and downtimes equal to 1/4th the building's original cost (minimum 1 downtime and 125 gp).

 The cost of destruction is paid by the settlement owner and distributed equally to any players other than the settlement owner who contributed to the building's original construction costs.